api-evangelist/xweather/README.md

 ## APIs

-### Lightning API
+### Xweather API
+Easily access the worlds most accurate global lightning data for your operations in real time through our REST API.
 The Xweather lightning API delivers the precise location and characteristics of every lightning strike globally.
-Get your lightning data directly from the ...
+Get your lightning data directly from the sourceour science-backed data is at your fingertips.

 **Human URL:** [https://xweather.com/lightning-api](https://xweather.com/lightning-api)